skiffos/SkiffOS/configs-base/README.md

-# Base Configs
+# Base Config Packages

-When generating configs, Skiff will use the pre and post here before and after the config chain always.
-This is to enforce some things Skiff always needs to work and keep configs minimal.
+When generating configs, Skiff will use the pre and post packages here before and after the SKIFF_CONFIG configuration packages, respectively.
+This is to enforce some sane defaults, and variables Skiff needs to work properly.